martbetz/The-Promura-Project/FAQ.md

 ### Do you own either of these lenses? ###

 No. I used to own a 28mm, but it fell into the sea a few years back (it's yours, if you can find it; it's down there somewhere, about a mile off the coast of Ireland 😉).
-Unfortunately, I didn't keep note of the serial number.
+I didn't keep note of the serial number, unfortunately, so it isn't included in the list. 😞

 ### Why did you start this project? ###